 When you open a joint credit account, you and the other owner will apply together.
 Both parties are responsible for managing the debt on the account, and the information appears on both credit reports.
 Having a joint account is a good idea if you share recurring expenses, such as groceries and rent, with someone, but can present complications if you don’t clearly communicate about how the account will be managed.

 Secured credit card

 If you want to help someone get credit, but have concerns about taking on any responsibility for their debt, consider suggesting a secured credit card to them.
 People with bad credit or no credit history are more likely to get approved for a secured card than other personal credit cards since they require a deposit which acts as part or all of the person’s credit limit.
-Secure credit cards can be very helpful for building up someone’s credit score to become eligible for an unsecured credit card on their own in the future.
+Secure credit cards can be very helpful for building up someone’s credit score to become eligible for one of the best credit cards on their own in the future.